agoose77/notes/nuclear/electronics/operation-modes.md

 Pulse Mode
 ----------
-Detectors are operated in pulse mode by measuring the time dependent voltage $V_R(t)$ across the load resstance in an RC circuit.
+Detectors are operated in pulse mode by measuring the time dependent voltage $V_R(t)$ across the load resistance in an RC circuit.
 This mode *preserves the nature of the amplitude and timing* of the pulse.

 ![Pulse mode schematic](images/pulse-mode.png)